Early Detection of Melanoma

 Don't Rely on Memory

-If you have had a previous melanoma, dysplastic moles, or numerous moles, ask your doctor about total-body photography.
+If you have had a previous melanoma, dysplastic moles, or numerous moles, Dr. Beasley recommends asking your doctor about total-body photography.
 Instead of relying on memory to determine whether a mole has changed or is new, Duke dermatologists offer total-body photography to provide a baseline for comparison at future examinations.
 Total body photography CDs can be used in the clinic and at home to allow for comparisons.

 Heed Your Own Concerns